 - Some medicines need to be kept below 25°c or stored in a fridge.
 Check with your pharmacist, especially if you’re travelling to a hot country.

-- Buy travel insurance which covers the loss of prescription medication, so you can make a claim to recoup the cost if you must buy replacement medication.
+- Buy travel insurance that covers the loss of prescription medication, so you can make a claim to recoup the cost if you must buy replacement medication.

 Your medication is an important part of your daily life at home, and it's equally important when on holiday, so it’s important to do some research and be prepared so your holiday goes smoothly.Get a quote